hannobraun/caterpillar/capi/README.md

   like to deploy those to players easily.
 - Higher level of abstraction: Expanding the language semantics, to make the language more productive.
+  - A prime candidate for this is making the type system dynamically typed, as opposed to untyped.
+    - This shouldn't be too much work, and would enable additional types to be introduced.
+    - The main thing I'm missing is function types.
+Those would enable a built-in `if` function, to replace the current placeholders.
+    - It would also provide a pathway to the eventual goal to a static type system through gradual typing.
 - Interactivity: This can be realized by defining the language in a separate Rust library, and sending the runtime representation into the language runtime.